Transform, Optimize and Deploy

 Much of the flexibility of the graph model can be used to handle specialization on the fly.
 That is fine in most cases, but specializations hang off more precisely defined structures.
 And the precisely defined structures is what you have in your solution data model.

 In graph databases you can use ordered, linked lists.
-Neo4j mentions (in an article) two examples of such lists:

 In this manner time-series data can be handled elegantly in graphical representations using next / prior linking.